Square for Retail: SKU vs GTIN

 Japanese Article Number (JAN), compatible with EAN/GTIN-13: Japanese Article Number (JAN) is another name for an EAN (GTIN-13) barcode.
 The first two digits will act as the country code and must be 49 or 45.
 Just like a UPC, a JAN can be shortened to 8-digits, also known as a short version.

-Data associated with a GTIN typically includes all of the details required to catalogue a physical good including item name, image, description, brand, etc.
+Data associated with a GTIN typically includes all of the details required to catalog a physical good including item name, image, description, brand, etc.

 Manufacturers and brands register their product information to databases such as Gs1 to ensure that retail businesses have access to complete and accurate information about products for sale.
 Learn more about GTINs here.